JuliaLang/julia/doc/src/manual/arrays.md

 In general, unlike many other technical computing languages, Julia does not expect programs to be written in a vectorized style for performance.
-Julia's compiler uses type inference and generates optimized code for scalar array indexing, allowing programs to be written in a style that is convenient and readable, without sacrificing performance, and using less memory at times.
+Julia's compiler uses type inference and generates optimized code for scalar array indexing, allowing programs to be written in a style that is convenient and readable, without sacrificing performance and using less memory at times.

 In Julia, all arguments to functions are [passed by sharing](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_sharing)